gabrielsoltz/metahub/README.md

 # Configuring Security Hub

-You can use three options to configure where and how AWS Security Hub is running:
+You have three options to configure where and how AWS Security Hub is running:

 - `--sh-region`: The AWS Region where Security Hub is running.
-If you don't specify any region, it will use the one configured in your environment.
-If you are using [AWS Security Hub Cross-Region aggregation](https://docs.aws.amazon.com/securityhub/latest/userguide/finding-aggregation.html), you should use that region as the `--sh-region` option so that you can fetch all findings together.
+If you don't specify a region, it will use the one configured in your environment.
+If you are using AWS Security Hub Cross-Region aggregation, you should use that region as the --sh-region option so that you can fetch all findings together.
-- `--sh-account` and `--sh-assume-role`: The AWS Account ID where Security Hub is running (`--sh-account`) and the AWS IAM role to assume in that account (`--sh-assume-role`).
+- `--sh-account` and `--sh-assume-role`: The AWS Account ID where Security Hub is running and the AWS IAM role to assume in that account.
 These options are helpful when you are logged in to a different AWS Account than the one where AWS Security Hub is running or when running AWS Security Hub in a multiple AWS Account setup.
 Both options must be used together.
 The role provided needs to have enough policies to get and update findings in AWS Security Hub (if needed).
 If you don't specify a `--sh-account`, MetaHub will assume the one you are logged in.
 - You can use the managed policy: `arn:aws:iam::aws:policy/AWSSecurityHubFullAccess`

 ## Configuring MetaChecks and MetaTags